Julien Cahn: Early life and family

 Cahn was born in Cardiff in 1882 to parents of German Jewish descent.
 His father, Albert Cahn (1856–1921), was born in the small village of Russheim in the Germersheim district, Rhein-Pfalz-Kreis.
-He married Matilda Lewis (d.
+Albert married Matilda Lewis (d.
 1921), daughter of Dr Sigismund Lewis of Liverpool, who had also emigrated from Germany.
 Dr Lewis delivered his grandson after a difficult birth; Matilda recovered well but Julien would be an only child.

 Julien grew up in a strict Orthodox household in Nottingham, where his father opened the Nottingham Furnishing Company in 1885.
 Albert was very active in the Nottingham Jewish community, becoming the president of the Chaucer Street synagogue and Hebrew Philanthropic Society.

 Julien attended primary school with Harold Bowden, later the 2nd Baronet, and the two became lifelong friends.

 Cahn married Phyllis Muriel Wolfe on 11 July 1916.
 They had three children, Patience Cahn (born 1922), Albert Jonas (1924) and Richard Ian (1927).
 Albert Jonas assumed the baronetcy on his father's death.

 Business

 Cahn took over the family business and, seeing a new potential market in hire purchase sales, expanded the company to the extent that his Jays and Campbells stores were to be found in most major towns across Britain.
-By 1943 when he retired and sold out to Great Universal Stores (GUS), he controlled a chain more than 300 stores.
+By 1943 when he retired and sold out to Great Universal Stores (GUS), he controlled a chain of more than 300 stores.